My Study Bible

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator

-said to the king, If you will give me half your house, I will not go in with you, neither will I eat bread nor drink water in this place:
+said to the king, If you would give me half your house, I wouldn’t go in with you, nor will I eat bread nor drink water in this place:

-13:9 For so was it charged me by the word of YAHWEH יְהֹוָה
+13:9 For so was it commanded me by the word of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here